 Q. Why did Jesus have to be tempted in the first place?

-This allowed him to fully identify with our struggles and become the perfect high priest who can sympathize with our weaknesses (Hebrews 4:15).
+A. Jesus, the Son of God, came to earth as a human.
+He had to face all parts of being human, including temptation.
+This let him fully identify with our struggles.
+He became the perfect high priest who can sympathize with our weaknesses (Hebrews 4:15).

 Q. Did Jesus ever face temptation again after this event in the wilderness?